ekino/rendr/README.md

 ### Main data types

 - **Page**: a CMS (Headless) must produce this object in order to work with any renderer.
 If the CMS cannot do that, a loader must be done, see `loader-contentful` for more information.
 The page can be exposed through a json API and so NO confidential information must be attached to it.
 It you need to store value, use the `settings` fields.
-- **RequestCtx**: this is a object containing information about the current request, the object will be defined in the different lifecycle of the different component.
+- **RendrCtx**: this is a object containing information about the current request, the object will be defined in the different lifecycle of the different component.
 If you need to store private information, use the `settings` fields.

 ## Examples